NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 Explaining our Filter
 ~~~~~~~~~~~~~~~~~~~~~

 So what does this script do?
-First of all, in the ``define`` section, we defined
+First of all, in the ``define`` section, we
-the incoming *type* of our payload.
-For filters to be able to meaningfully
+defined the incoming *type* of our payload.
+For filters to be able to
-create a filtering decision it needs to know how the contents of the payload
+meaningfully create a filtering decision it needs to know how the contents of
-can be parsed and this is exactly what specifying the type does. `Roto` has
+the payload can be parsed and this is exactly what specifying the type does.
-built-in types, primitive ones, like various integer types, a string type and
+`Roto` has built-in types, primitive ones, like various integer types, a
-so on, more complex built-in ones especially for BGP/BMP purposes, like
+string type and so on, more complex built-in ones especially for BGP/BMP
-``BgpMessage``, ``Route``.
-Finally, roto users can create their own types, based
+purposes, like ``BgpMessage``, ``Route``.
+Finally, roto users can create their
-on a `Record` or a `List`.
-In our `define` section the keyword ``rx`` stands for
+own types, based on a `Record` or a `List`.
+In our `define` section the
-the incoming payload ("receive"), we assign a variable called ``route`` to it,
+keyword ``rx`` stands for the incoming payload ("receive"), we assign a
-and its type is ``Route``. ``Route`` is a built-in Roto type, that resembles a
+variable called ``route`` to it, and its type is ``Route``. ``Route`` is a
-Record.
-This is the roto type that Rotonda extracts from a BGP message, and is
+built-in Roto type, that resembles a Record.
+This is the roto type that
+Rotonda extracts from a BGP message, and is modeled after the way :RFC:`4271`
-modeled after the way :RFC:`4271` uses the term.
-It contains a prefix, the
+uses the term.
+It contains a prefix, the path attributes and some meta-data
-path attributes and some meta-data that were found in a BGP UPDATE message.
-So
+that were found in a BGP UPDATE message.
+So a BGP UPDATE may get transformed
-a BGP UPDATE may get transformed into multiple routes, since a BGP UPDATE
+into multiple routes, since a BGP UPDATE message can contain more than one
-message can contain more than one prefix in its NLRI(s).
-You can read more
+prefix in its NLRI(s).
+You can read more about the roto ``Route`` type
-about the roto ``Route`` type <<here>>.
-Suffices to say for now, that we can use
+:doc:`here </roto/types>`.
+Suffices to say for now, that we can use the
-the payload-as-a-route to make filtering decisions with, and that's exactly
+payload-as-a-route to make filtering decisions with, and that's exactly what
-what we do in the rest of our roto script.
+we do in the rest of our roto script.

 We have one ``term`` section in our script called `my-asn`, and it contains one
 match rule, that features our ``route`` variable, that has as its value our